Sulzer (manufacturer)

 Sulzer Ltd. [ˈzʊlt͡sɐ] is a Swiss industrial engineering and manufacturing firm, founded by Salomon Sulzer-Bernet in 1775 and established as Sulzer Brothers Ltd. (Gebrüder Sulzer) in 1834 in Winterthur, Switzerland.
-Today it is a publicly traded company with about 180 manufacturing facilities and service centers around the world.
+Today it is a publicly traded company with some 180 manufacturing facilities and service centers around the world.
 The company's shares are listed on the Swiss Stock Exchange.

-Sulzer is a global leader in fluid engineering.
-The company specializes in pumping, agitation, mixing, separation and purification technologies for fluids of all types.
-Sulzer provides new equipment for large infrastructure across various markets, among others water and wastewater, energy, chemicals, renewables and industrial processes.
-The service business makes up half of the company's sales.
-A growing part of the business are renewable applications such as biopolymers, recycling and low-carbon solutions.